Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 | Invalid grant | Code expired | Try again — authorization codes are short-lived |

-| Token verification failed | Signature failure | Verify JWKS endpoint is accessible |
+| Token verification failed | Signature failure | Verify the JWKS endpoint is accessible |

 | State parameter mismatch | Session issue | Clear cookies and try in an incognito window |

-| OIDC discovery failed | Issuer URL issue | Test {issuer-url}/.well-known/openid-configuration in your browser |
+| OIDC discovery failed | Metadata URL issue | Open {metadata-url} in your browser and confirm it returns the .well-known/openid-configuration document |

 Certificate Issues